 Each composition should include at least 3 different found textures.

-Cut up the objects into interesting shapes; think about figure/ground relationships when creating these compositions.
+Cut up the objects into at least five (5) interesting shapes; think about figure/ground relationships when creating these compositions.

 Use convex/concave shapes and cut shapes into larger shapes.

 Fill out the whole field with the textures.

 These compositions are collages made with the actual and implied textures you collected along with five (5) shaped value gradation shapes created through line systems.